mhpaler/ets/docs/js-client-quickstart.md

 ```

+Have a look at the [createTags](../packages/contracts/tasks/createTags.js) Hardhat Task.

 ## Tagging Records

 Next, we'll focus on the core utility of ETS, namely tagging content.
-In this section, we'll create a new [tagging record](./key-concepts.md#tagging-record), append tags to it, remove tags from it and finally, do a wholesale replacement (overwrite) of tags.
+In this section, we'll create a new [Tagging Record](./key-concepts.md#tagging-record), append tags to it, remove tags from it and finally, do a wholesale replacement (overwrite) of tags.

 ### Create a Tagging Record